 Note: The costs shown in the table above are per person.
 The total budgets per day are not the averages of all the costs listed above them because most travelers won’t shop, eat at restaurants or go on tours everyday.
 And unless you are a solo traveler, some of the expenses, like hiring a car or renting a nice hotel room will be shared between multiple people.

 The costs shown are estimated for a big city like Saigon or Hanoi.
 If you’re going to be in a smaller city, you can budget 75% of these prices.

 Is Tipping Expected in Vietnam?

 Tipping is not required or expected in most places in Vietnam.
 At a high-end restaurant, a small service charge may be included in your bill.
 If you’re at a lower-scale dining establishment, a tip may seem strange.
-Giving a tip of 10-40k VND To a taxi driver, depending on the length of the trip, is common.
-Tipping tour guides is not necessary however if you are provided great service, a small tip is always appreciated.
+Giving a tip of 10-40k VND to a taxi driver, depending on the length of the trip, is common.
+Tipping tour guides is not necessary however if you are provided with great service, a tip is always appreciated.

 Beware that many masseuses expect a hefty tip on top of the massage fee the spa charges so if you visit a massage parlor or spa, please confirm that the massage price already includes the tip or that no extra tip is expected.

 Here is a list of essentials you should bring.
 We have not included routine items that you need to pack for any trip; we have faith that our readers will be able to remember toothbrushes and underwear.